clonomaer/public-cv/README.md

 ### BLOCKCHAIN

 - Experience with DeFi environment and tools
-- Understanding of most prominent ERC/EIP Ethereum standards
+- Understanding of most prominent EIP standards
 - Reading Solidity smart contracts and building JavaScript APIs for them
 - Understanding of essential security concerns of smart contracts
 - Handling Web3 aspects on frontend